joewrdd/OtakuWrdd-Flutter/README.md

 </div>

 A comprehensive anime and manga tracking application built with Flutter and Firebase, offering users a seamless experience to discover, track, and manage their anime and manga collections.
+(Accepted Payments & App Store Release Soon )

 ## Features